RowenWitt/Job-Finder/README.md

 - DeDuplication is occuring by checking for a hashed value against a list of known hashed values, this could be improved

 - Captcha is a problem, user-agent shuffling has been implemented, but paying for a captcha solving service is one solution, another might be to try and build a model to solve some captchas (this would not be easy).
-Proxy shuffling will be implemented